hmseeb/leadrscribe/README.md

-# Handy
+# LeadrScribe

 [![Discord](https://img.shields.io/badge/Discord-%235865F2.svg?style=for-the-badge&logo=discord&logoColor=white)](https://discord.com/invite/WVBeWsNXK4)

 **A free, open source, and extensible speech-to-text application that works completely offline.**

-Handy is a cross-platform desktop application built with Tauri (Rust + React/TypeScript) that provides simple, privacy-focused speech transcription.
+LeadrScribe is a cross-platform desktop application built with Tauri (Rust + React/TypeScript) that provides simple, privacy-focused speech transcription.
 Press a shortcut, speak, and have your words appear in any text field—all without sending your voice to the cloud.

 ## Why Handy?

 Handy was created to fill the gap for a truly open source, extensible speech-to-text tool.
-As stated on [handy.computer](https://handy.computer):
+As stated on [leadrscribe.vercel.app](https://leadrscribe.vercel.app):

 - **Free**: Accessibility tooling belongs in everyone's hands, not behind a paywall
 - **Open Source**: Together we can build further.
 Extend Handy for yourself and contribute to something bigger
 - **Private**: Your voice stays on your computer.
 Get transcriptions without sending audio to the cloud
 - **Simple**: One tool, one job.
 Transcribe what you say and put it into a text box

-Handy isn't trying to be the best speech-to-text app—it's trying to be the most forkable one.
+LeadrScribe isn't trying to be the best speech-to-text app—it's trying to be the most forkable one.

 ## How It Works